Dev guideRecipesAPI ReferenceChangelog

 • Use _metadata for system fields instead of direct properties.

-• Content structure differs from traditional CMS 12.
+• Content structure differs from CMS 12.

 • Explore the schema first with introspection queries.